learn-co-curriculum/dsc-permutations-and-factorials-lab-v2-1/README.md

 ### b) event space

 Next, calculate the event space.
-The best way to think of the event space here, is split it up in 2 parts:
+The best way to think of the event space here is to split it up in 2 parts:
 - first, try to constrain your problem to a more specific problem, let's say, how many ways can we throw a full house if we have a pair of 4s and three 6s?
-- next, extend your problem asking yourself how many *different* full houses are possible.
+- next, extend your problem by asking yourself how many *different* full houses are possible.
 - multiply the two!